-The Guarantor is the beneficial owner of: (i) the entire issued share capital of the Issuer; (ii) the entire issued share capital of Thames Water Limited; and (iii) the entire issued share capital of Thames Water Insurance Company Limited, a captive insurance company registered in Guernsey carrying out residual insurance activity.
+The Guarantor is the beneficial owner of: (i) the entire issued share capital of the Issuer; and (ii) the entire issued share capital of Thames Water Limited.
 The Guarantor will covenant to observe certain restrictions on its activities which are set out in the Trust Deed and the Conditions.

-The Auditors of the Guarantor for the financial year ended 31 March 2019 were PricewaterhouseCoopers LLP.
+The Auditors of the Guarantor for the financial years ended 31 March 2019 and 31 March 2020 were PricewaterhouseCoopers LLP.